 The Earth's core

-The Earth's core is the innermost area of the Earth.
+The Earth's core is the innermost region of the Earth.
 It extends from the Gutenberg discontinuity to the center of the Earth.
-It is a sphere that has a radius of 3.486 km, so it has a volume of 16% of the Earth's total.
+It is a sphere with a radius of 3.486 km, so it has a volume of 16% of the Earth's total.
 Its mass is 31% of the earth's total because it is made up of very dense materials.

 The core of the Earth is divided into inner and outer core and the difference is given by secondary Wiechert discontinuity.
-The outer core ranges from 2.900 km deep to 5.100 km and is in a molten state.
-On the other hand, the inner core extends from the 5.100 km deep to the center of the Earth at about 6.000 km and is solid.
+The outer core extends from a depth of 2.900 km to a depth of 5.100 km and is molten.
+The inner core extends from the 5.100 km deep to the center of the Earth at about 6.000 km and is solid.
+This study of the layers of the Earth is fundamental to understanding our planet and its history, something that is directly related to the history of the Earth.

 The earth's core is made up mainly of iron, with 5-10% nickel and a lower proportion of sulfur, silicon and oxygen.
 The tests that help to know the knowledge of the composition of the nucleus are: